nodepond/pic2pico/readme.md

 # About

 pic2pico.
 A simple tool that converts pico-8 palette ready .png images to native p8-format (not sprites), that you can load images as code into pico-8.
-(c) MIT license 2016, m.wisniowski, http://www.nodepond.com
+Made by http://www.nodepond.com

 # Install